-Based on clinical data and EEC Regulations, Head Start & Early Learning Programs has established the following policies and procedures in order to reduce the risk of infant death in childcare settings from SIDS:
+Based on clinical data and EEC Regulations, Head Start & Early Learning Programs has established the following policies and procedures in order to reduce the risk of infant death in child care settings from SIDS:

-- Parents of children 12 months of age and younger will be notified of SIDS risk and reduction practices, sleep positioning policies, and arrangements for sleeping all infants on their backs. - Every infant 12 months of age and younger must be placed on his/her back for sleeping, unless the child's health care professional orders otherwise with a specific medical reason in writing. - No child under 12 months of age shall nap with pillows, stuffed animals, or other soft, padded materials.
+- Parents of children 12 months of age and younger will be notified of SIDS risk and reduction practices, sleep positioning policies, and arrangements for sleeping all infants on their backs. - Every infant 12 months of age and younger must be placed on their back for sleeping, unless the child's health care professional orders otherwise with a specific medical reason in writing.

-- Children younger than 6 months of age at the time of enrollment must be under direct visual supervision at all times, including while napping, during the first 6 weeks they are in care.
+- All infants, 12 months of age and younger, sleep on a firm mattress with a well-fitted sheet.
+(Children older than 12 months sleep on a firm mattress or cot.) - No child under 12 months of age shall nap with pillows, stuffed animals, or other soft, padded materials. - No blankets will be used to cover napping children under the age of 12 months.
+Blanket sleepers/sacks may be used. - No child will have their head covered during sleep. - Children younger than 6 months of age at the time of enrollment must be under direct visual supervision at all times, including while napping, during the first 6 weeks they are in care.
 After 6 weeks, they will be checked on frequently and remain within field of vision and hearing of staff.
-Children shall be kept from overheating while sleeping-room temperature no higher than 72 degrees and not bundled in heavy clothing.
-Strollers and infant or car seats will not be used for routine napping. - No blankets will be used to cover napping children under the age of 12 months.
-Blanket sleepers/sacks may be used. - No child will have his/her head covered during sleep. - When awake, infants will receive supervised time on their tummies (tummy time) to encourage physical development. - All educators will pledge to keep all sleep and play environments smoke-free.
+Children shall be kept from overheating while sleeping-room temperature no higher than 72 degrees and not bundled in heavy clothing. - Strollers and infant or car seats will not be used for routine napping. - When awake, infants will receive supervised time on their tummies (tummy time) to encourage physical development. - All educators will pledge to keep all sleep and play environments smoke-free.